ga-wdi-exercises/checkpoint-05/readme.md

 ## Section I (Models & Migrations)

   > Commit once after completing each step.
+If you prefer to write Rails apps 'by hand' rather by using the rails generators, you may do so instead.

   1. From the command line, create a new Rails application called `todo_app` that uses a PostgreSQL database.
   2. From the command line, create your database then generate a `Todo` model. `Todo` should have two attributes: `content` (string) and `is_completed` (boolean).